University of Minnesota Solar Vehicle Project: Achievements

 UMNSVP takes great pride in being one of the very few collegiate solar car teams that researches, assembles, encapsulates, and attaches its own solar array.
-In fact, almost everything on the car is designed, built, and programmed by team members.
+Almost everything on the car is designed, built, and programmed by team members.

 On July 21, 2005, during the North American Solar Challenge, Borealis III passed from the United States to Canada to become the first solar car to cross an international boundary during a race.

-After the team's first race, UMNSVP has placed in the top 5 at the American Solar Challenge 10 times, no team has done that more times.
+Since the team's first race, UMNSVP has placed in the top five at the American Solar Challenge 10 times.
+No team has done that more often.

-UMNSVP holds the record for the most FSGP victories; the only team with 6.
+UMNSVP holds the record for the most FSGP victories, at six.

-UMNSVP is the only American team to have finished in the top-5 in 4 consecutive World Solar Challenges.
+UMNSVP is the only American team to have finished in the top five in four consecutive World Solar Challenges.

-In 2016, Eos I became the first Cruiser car to ever compete in the American Solar Challenge.
+In 2016, Eos I became the first Cruiser car to compete in the American Solar Challenge.

-In 2021, Freya became the second American four seated car to compete in the Formula Sun Grand Prix after Iowa State University's Penumbra, and the first American four seated car to ever compete in the American Solar Challenge, and the second four seated car to compete in the American Solar Challenge after Italian team University of Bologna's Onda Solare.
+In 2021, Freya became the second American four-seated car to compete in the Formula Sun Grand Prix after Iowa State University's Penumbra, the first American four-seated car to compete in the American Solar Challenge, and the second four-seated car to compete in the American Solar Challenge, after Italian team University of Bologna's Onda Solare.